MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ### Simplified SSO with TeamsFx

 TeamsFx helps to reduce your tasks by using SSO and accessing cloud resources down to single line statements with zero configuration.
-With TeamsFx SDK, you can write user authentication code with the user identity `TeamsUserCredential`, just the way it does in a browser environment.
+With TeamsFx SDK, you can write user authentication code with the user identity `TeamsUserCredential`, such as in a browser environment.

 For more information about TeamsFx SDK, see: